Melling, New Zealand

 Melling is a suburb of Lower Hutt, to the north of Wellington in the North Island of New Zealand.
 It is on the west bank of the Hutt River, on State Highway 2, the Wellington-Hutt main road, and directly across the river from the centre of Lower Hutt.
 It is also the name of the three-lane bridge connecting the Hutt City central business district with State Highway 2, a route subject to extensive congestion at peak times.
 From the Melling Bridge it is possible to drive straight ahead into the hill suburbs of Harbour View and Tirohanga.

-Improved interchanges are planned for the Melling and Kennedy-Good bridges.
+Improved interchanges are planned for the Melling and Kennedy-Good bridges (see RiverLink Project).

 History

 Melling was named after William Melling, a former Lancashire mentor of Richard Seddon in the foundry where he worked prior to leaving for New Zealand.
 Seddon and Melling remained in touch, with gifts of New Zealand lamb being sent to Melling at his home in St Helens at Christmas time.
 The name came about after then-Premier Seddon revisited England and his friend Melling in 1897.
 Melling had never visited New Zealand, and the local settlers intended to change the name to one of greater significance.

 The original Melling railway station opened on 26 May 1908, while the Melling bridge opened in 1909.